 Invisalign ($3,000–$8,000)

 This is the brand that sparked the clear aligner revolution.
-And today, Invisalign is still the most established and widely used aligner brand in the U.S. Through regular office visits and supplemental orthodontic attachments, their aligners can treat just about any dental misalignment you throw at it, just like ClearCorrect.
+And today, Invisalign is still the most established and widely used aligner brand in the US.
+Through regular office visits and supplemental orthodontic attachments, their aligners can treat just about any dental misalignment you throw at it, just like ClearCorrect.

 Invisalign is the longest-standing clear aligner brand, but that comes with a price, and it’s typically slightly more expensive than ClearCorrect.
-Still, it’s tough to beat Invisalign’s power, support, and versatility.
+Still, we think it’s tough to beat Invisalign’s power, support, and versatility.
 Plus, they have a lot more providers than ClearCorrect, so it could be easier to find one in your area.

 Want a closer look?
 Read our in-depth review of Invisalign.

-Byte ($1,999)
+Byte ($2,099)

-Byte’s main claim to fame is their “HyperByte” device, which they include in the cost of their aligner package.
+One of Byte’s most unique features is their HyperByte device, which they include in the cost of their aligner package.
 This high-frequency vibration device uses gentle micropulses that the company says can help provide a more comfortable aligner fit.
-Certain preliminary studies suggest that similar devices might also encourage faster dental shifts — and Byte advertises average treatment plan lengths of 4–5 months.
+Certain studies reviewed by our non-clinical team suggest that similar devices might also encourage faster dental shifts — and Byte advertises average treatment plan lengths of 4–5 months.

-At just $1,999, Byte is also typically much more affordable than ClearCorrect.
-Plus, they offer the option to straighten your teeth while you sleep with their premium “Byte At-Night” aligners, which only require ten hours of wear per day.
-However, this option costs a bit more ($2,399).
+At just $2,099, Byte is also typically much more affordable than ClearCorrect.
+Plus, they offer the option to straighten your teeth while you sleep with their premium Byte At-Night aligners, which only require ten hours of wear per day.
+However, this option costs a bit more ($2,499).

 Want a closer look?
 Read our in-depth review of Byte.